WingsDevelopment/rhino/README.md

 <pre>
 <strong>Command list:</strong>
--i --init                           : Initialize the project -f dtoName or --feature featureName : Feature name
+-i --init                           : Initialize dependency components -f dtoName or --feature featureName : Feature name
 -a dtoName or --all dtoName         : Add Read All (table) to the feature -d dtoName or --details dtoName     : Add Details (page) to the feature